 Top 12 of my favorite creations of 2020

-Like last year, I am reviewing my sewing year!
-And what a year (and I’m not even talking about the pandemic)!
+Like last year, I’m reviewing my sewing year!
+And what a year it was (and I’m not even talking about the pandemic)!

 Indeed, this year,

 And besides all that, I also sewed a lot!
-Come on, here are my favourite pieces from 2020!
+Come on, let me show you my favorite pieces of 2020!

-My two favourite pieces of 2020 are those I sewed during my pattern making training at IAM patterns
+My two favorite pieces of 2020 are the ones I sewed during my pattern making training at IAM patterns.

-Indeed, during module 1 dedicated to skirts, I made a pencil skirt.
-I chose to make it in red and cream wax fabric bought in Matongé, the African quarter of Brussels.
-I had already made a trench coat in this pagne and I still have some left to sew in 2021.
+Indeed, during module 1 focused on skirts, I made a pencil skirt.
+I chose to make it in red and cream wax fabric bought in Matongé, the African district of Brussels.
+I had already made a trench coat in this pagne and still have some left to sew in 2021.

-During module 2 dedicated to bodices, I wanted to push the challenge even further and I drafted an origami top, with a ruffled peplum.
-I really love both the pattern and the dashwood fabric with delicate unicorns which comes from my shop.
+During module 2 focused on bodices, I wanted to push the challenge even further and drafted an origami top, with a ruffled peplum.
+I really love both the pattern and the delicate unicorn dashwood fabric which comes from my shop.

-Building on my training, I continued on my path and drafted other skirts and tops.
+Building on my training, I kept going and drafted other skirts and tops.

 I made a half-circle skirt in dragonou fabric, available in my shop.
-I had sewn it in support of the cancelled 2020 doudou event.
+I sewed it in support of the canceled 2020 doudou event.
 I also made a few pieces to order.
-I will definitely bring it out again for the 2021 doudou!
+I will definitely bring it back for the 2021 doudou!

-And then, I also made men’s and women’s sweatshirts in the colours of Belgium.
-The drache nationale fabric features Belgian emblems: beers, chocolate, mussels, black, yellow, red raindrops...
+And then, I also made men’s and women’s sweatshirts in the colors of Belgium.
+The drache nationale fabric features Belgian emblems: beers, chocolate, mussels, black, yellow, and red raindrops...

 Another highlight of 2020 was the long dress I sewed for Burda’s 70th anniversary contest.
-I didn’t choose the easy path by sewing a devoured velvet which I lined with mesh.
-It was a great experience both for the sewing challenge it represented: choosing the pattern, the fabric, sewing all the finishes before the deadline... and also for the final which allowed me to meet wonderful people like Astrid from Pois, Auriane the tall redhead, Rémy Penant... and it was my first participation in a fashion show.
+I didn’t choose the easy route by sewing a devoré velvet lined with mesh.
+It was a great experience both for the sewing challenge it represented: choosing the pattern, the fabric, sewing all the finishes before the deadline... and for the final, which allowed me to meet wonderful people like Astrid from Pois, Auriane the tall redhead, Rémy Penant... and it was my first time participating in a fashion show.

-On the men’s sewing side, my beloved was not left out as he got a lovely rust coat from the Gentleman des Beaux Gosses patterns.
-Originally, it was a toile, and a final version in a better quality woollen fabric was to be made; but he loves it so much that the toile ended up becoming the final project.
+On the men’s sewing side, my boyfriend didn’t miss out as he got a nice rust coat from the Gentleman pattern by Beaux Gosses patterns.
+Originally, it was supposed to be a toile, and a final version in a better quality wool fabric was planned; but he loves it so much that the toile ended up becoming the final project.

-We’ll see how this wool and polyester mix holds up over time and then there will still be time to make another one.
+We’ll see how this wool and polyester blend holds up over time, and then there will still be time to make another one.

-He also got a few shirts including a blue one with a contrasting white collar that he is quite proud to wear.
-I always use my Japanese book by Ryuichiro Shimazaki which is my little bible when it comes to making shirts.
+He also got a few shirts, including a blue one with a contrasting white collar that he’s quite proud to wear.
+I always use my Japanese book by Ryuichiro Shimazaki, which is my little bible when it comes to making shirts.

-For myself, I also made several sewn items but two are dear to my heart.
-These are the Divina dress from Maison Victor that I made in a Japanese fabric from my shop which is no longer available in black but is in emerald green at the time of writing this article.
+For myself, I also made several sewing projects but two are dear to my heart.
+One is the Divina dress from Maison Victor that I made in a Japanese fabric from my shop which is no longer available in black but is in emerald green as I write this article.

-It is dear to my heart for two reasons.
-First because I made it from one of the first coupons of fabric from my shop; it therefore has an important meaning for me.
-Second because it was selected by Maison Victor to be published in the "Made By You" section.
+It’s dear to my heart for two reasons.
+First, because I made it from one of the first fabric coupons in my shop; it therefore has an important meaning for me.
+Second, because it was selected by Maison Victor to be published in the "Made By You" section.
 I was very proud of that.

-I also bought the pattern for the Ségur top from Little Cozy World.
-I had been eyeing this pattern for a long time and I gave in during the summer holidays and treated myself.
+I also bought the pattern for the Ségur top by Little Cozy World.
+I had been eyeing this pattern for a long time and gave in during the summer holidays and treated myself.
 I also fell for a double gauze with mimosa patterns from my shop to make my first Ségur with front buttoning.
-I know I will make new versions in 2021 of this lovely pattern which can be made into several versions of tops but also dresses.
+I know I will make new versions in 2021 of this lovely pattern, which can be made into several versions of tops but also dresses.

 Finally, in terms of challenges, this year was rich.
-I had decided not to buy anymore; only what I knew how to make and when t-shirts ran out... well, I had to keep my word.
+I had decided not to buy anymore; only what I could make myself, and when the t-shirts ran out... well, I had to keep my word.

-So I made t-shirts based on the book "Sewing Stretch" by Marie Poisson (a true bible which I recommend) and Wanted t-shirts by Vanessa Pouzet.
+So I made t-shirts based on the book "Sewing Stretch Fabrics" by Marie Poisson (a real bible that I recommend) and Wanted t-shirts by Vanessa Pouzet.
 I love the square neckline of this feminine and sexy model without vulgarity.

-So here is the review of my year; ultimately very rich in experiences and various sewing projects.
+So that’s my year in review; ultimately very rich in experiences and various sewing projects.

 And you, have you reviewed your sewing year?
 What did you enjoy sewing and wearing?